SarahLKatz/fullstack-take-home/README.md

 - A list of users signed up for each course section should be visible.

 - A user should be able to register for a course and remove themselves from the course.

+# Sarah Self Thoughts

+- A course has:
+  - id
+  - name
+  - description
+  - 4 sessions
+  - sections that open every two weeks
+- A section has
+  - up to 10 enrolled users
+  - An associated course
+  - A start date
+- A session has:
+  - id
+  - An associated course
+  - A session number
+  - name
+  - description
+- A user has
+  - courses in which they are enrolled
+- A user can
+  - enroll in a section
+  - leave a section

+To Do:

+- Connect DB to FE
+- Tests
+- Front End Pages
+  - Log in page
+  - "Landing Page"
+    - List of courses
+    - Section start dates
+  - Course Page
+    - Course name/description
+    - Section dates
+  - Section Page
+    - Course name
+    - Session Dates
+    - Enrolled users
+    - Enroll/unenroll
+- Tests
+- Write/Clean up/Finish DB

+## Instructions

+### Run and Seed the Database

+Run the postgres database in the docker container by navigating to `/server` and running the command `docker-compose run db`.
+To seed the database, open another terminal to the same directory (`/server`) and run `yarn seed`.
+This will run a script that seeds the database with the provided sample data.

+To shut down the database, run `docker-compose down`.
+Note that if you wish to restart the database, you will need to re-seed it.

+## Running The App

+In order for the app to be fully operational, the database, server, and frontend apps must all be running.

+To run the database, follow the instructions above.

+To run the server, navigate to the `/server` folder in your terminal.
+Run `yarn install` to confirm that you have the latest `node_modules`, then run `yarn start`.
+This will run the server on port `8080`.
+Note that the frontend is sending requests to this port, so it cannot currently be changed (in a real world situation, I would use an environmental variable to determine the server URL).

+To run the frontend application, navigate to the `/course-client` folder.
+Run `yarn install` to confirm that you have the latest `node_modules`, then run `yarn start`.
+This will run the React app on port 3000, and the page will load automatically in your browser (yay create-react-app).
+Note that this port cannot be changed due to the CORS settings on the server.

+## Running Tests

+To run the server and database tests (written using Jest and Supertest), navigate to the `/server` folder and run `yarn test`.
+To run the frontend tests (written using Jest and React Testing Library), navigate to the `/course-client` folder and run `yarn test`.

+## Decision Log

+### Database

+I decided to use Sequelize for database modeling because that's what I've used in the past.
+My initial plan was to create a relationship between the `Section` and `User` tables (because a user is enrolled in a section), but I realized while writing the API code that for what I was building, it was easier to just have the sectionId as a field on the User model.
+For a full production database, creating that relationship would likely be the easier method.

+### User Login

+For the purpose of simplicity, I decided to let the frontend handle the decision as to whether a user is logged in or not (there is a `/login` endpoint, but all it does is confirm that the user's password is correct).
+In an real world situation, I would add some session handling middleware to handle the user's logged in/out state.

+## Questions I Had To Answer
+### Can a user enroll in more than one course at a time?
+My initial thought was yes, but when creating the models, I decided that it would be easier to only allow a user to be enrolled in one course (/section) at a time.

+## Next Steps:

+- Finish API Tests
+- Frontend - set up redux or react-query
+- Log-In Page
+- Login Page Test

+## Things To Add If I Have Time
+- Update login to use session?

+** When writing tests, let my personality shine through - use baseball, disney, harry potter examples

+\*\* Create a frontend helper file (`request.js`?) that contains all of the data fetching functions?

+\*\* React Query instead of redux for frontend?

+\*\* CODE FORMATTING